TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Concepts/Index.rst

-For each available file in all present storages, there exists a corresponding database record in table "sys\_file", which contains basic information about the file (name, path. size, etc.), and an additional record in table "sys\_file\_metadata", designed to hold a large variety of additional information about the file (metadata such as title, description, width, height, etc.).
+For each available file in all present storages, there exists a corresponding database record in table "sys\_file", which contains basic information about the file (name, path, size, etc.), and an additional record in table "sys\_file\_metadata", designed to hold a large variety of additional information about the file (metadata such as title, description, width, height, etc.).